jaki/ysql-gin-doc/gin.md

   contents of the JSON GIN key have to be encoded in some way to make exclamation marks unambiguous?

-## Postgres changes

-- To avoid bitmap scan logic, redirection must happen from high up at `ExecInitBitmapIndexScan`
-- `TS_execute` is deep in the stack, and it interprets tsquery operators.
-This suggests that work needs to be done to either
-  - push down tsvector/tsquery `@@` operator to DocDB
-  - interpret tsqueries at a high level and split into multiple simple scans

 # Appendix

 ## Key format for normal index